On Tate conjecture for the special fibers of some unitary Shimura varieties: Construction of cycles in the case of

 \begin{remark} Conditions (6)(7)(8) in Definition~\ref{D:cycle U(r,s)} are satisfied by the toy model in Example~\ref{E:toy model}.
 They did not appear in moduli problem in Subsection~\ref{S:cycles} because they trivially hold in that case.
-The purpose of keeping these conditions in the moduli problem and carefully formulating them is to cut off unwanted components.
+The purpose of keeping these conditions in the moduli problem and carefully formulating them is so that the moduli space may hope to have the correct irreducible components.
 We think the picture is the following: $Z_\bfj$ is probably or at least heuristically the set of $\overline \FF_p$-points of a closed subscheme of $\Sh_{r,s}$.
 But this scheme has many irreducible components, which may have overlaps with other $Z_{\bfj'}$.
 Conditions (6)(7)(8) will help select one irreducible component that is ``special" for $\bfj$.
-When taking the union of all images of $Y_\bfj$, we should still get the union of $Z_\bfj$'s.
+When taking the union of all images of $Y_\bfj$'s, we should still get the union of $Z_\bfj$'s.
 This is verified in the case of supersingular locus (i.e. $r=\delta$) in Theorem~\ref{T:Zj supersingular locus}. \end{remark}

-\begin{notation} Let $Y_\bfj$ as above; it will be convenient to introduce some dummy notation: \begin{itemize} \item $\phi_0$ is the identity map on $A_0$; \item $\psi_\epsilon$ is the identity map on $A_\epsilon$. \end{itemize} We use $Y_\bfj^\circ$ to denote the open subscheme of $Y_\bfj$ representing the functor that takes a locally noetherian $\FF_{p^2}$-scheme $S$ to the subset of isomorphism classes of tuples
+\begin{notation} Let $Y_\bfj$ as above.
+It will be convenient to introduce some dummy notation: \begin{itemize} \item $\phi_0$ is the identity map on $A_0$; \item $\psi_\epsilon$ is the identity map on $A_\epsilon$. \end{itemize} We use $Y_\bfj^\circ$ to denote the open subscheme of $Y_\bfj$ representing the functor that takes a locally noetherian $\FF_{p^2}$-scheme $S$ to the subset of isomorphism classes of tuples